Kong-WayneState/EOSS_MMRM-V1.0/README.md

    For example, if your computer has 32 cores, you may set it to 32 or a lower value.

-5. Then you can launch the Shiny app by clicking the "Run App" button in the script editor toolbar.
+5. Then you can launch the Shiny App by clicking the "Run App" button in the script editor toolbar.